 Get the kids input

 Support your child’s relationship with your ex.
-If traveling with the kids, give the other parent contact information and help your children maintain consistent contact with the other parent by phone, email or video conferencing.
+If traveling with the kids, give the other parent contact information and help your children maintain consistent contact with them by phone, email or video chat.
 Sign any travel documents needed if your ex is taking the children out of the country.
-If your ex doesn’t see your children on a regular basis make sure your ex understands your child's capabilities when it comes to swimming, hiking, or other activities.
+If your co-parent doesn’t see your children on a regular basis, make sure they understand your child's capabilities when it comes to swimming, hiking, or other activities.
 You want their experience together to be safe and successful.

 Flexibility is especially important when new partners and their kids are introduced into the mix.
 If you're the new girlfriend/boyfriend, don’t interfere when it comes to summer vacation planning.
 Allow the co-parents and their children to work this out.
 This is an opportunity for you to get to know your partner’s children; what their passions and talents are.
 What better way to involve your self in someone else’s life than to do with them the things they like doing!

 Both parents should prepare their child for being away from their other parent.
-Remind her that she is going to be with a parent who loves her and is so excited to be able to spend time with her.
-Tell her you'll miss her and she'll miss you, but you'll be together again very soon.
+Remind them that they are going to be with a parent who loves them and is so excited to be able to spend time with them.
+Tell your child you may miss each other, but you'll be together again very soon.
 Pack special stuffed animals, favourite toys and a picture of you; things that will provide comfort away from home.
 As the parent who is spending time with your child, appreciate your child’s need to have these things.

 Do not dwell on how hard the separation will be for you.
 Your child doesn’t need to worry about how you are coping alone.
-Instead, give her permission to enjoy herself and have fun.
-As the parent who will be with the child, ensure your child she can call or email her other parent on a daily basis (or whatever arrangement you and your ex made regarding contact).
-Be happy she is about to have this experience.
+Instead, give them permission to enjoy themselves and have fun.
+As the parent who will be with the child, ensure your child that they can call or email their other parent on a daily basis (or whatever arrangement you and your co-parent have made regarding contact).

 Avoid competition with the ex